mirzaakhena/gogen/README.md

 ## How to use the gogen?
-You always start from creating an usecase, then you continue to create the gateway, then create the controller, and the last step is bind those three (usecase + gateway + controller) in registry part.
+You always start from creating an usecase, then you continue to create the gateway, then create the controller, and the last step is bind those three (usecase + gateway + controller) in application part.
 That's it.

 To create the usecase, you need to understand the concept of usecase according to Uncle Bob's Clean Architecture article.
 Usecase has 3 main part.
 * Input Port (Inport)